cmcb-warwick/VolumeFinder/README.md

 # VolumeFinder
-Volume analysis of 3D point sets in IgorPro
+This repo has procedures for volume analysis and spatial statistics of 3D point sets in IgorPro.

+Two FIJI/Igor paired scripts represent two workflows

+1. <code>VolumeFinder.ipf</code> & <code>amThreshTiff.ijm</code>
+2. <code>FindingVectorsFromSkeleton.ipf</code> & <code>BathSkeletonAnalysis.ijm</code>

+###Volume analysis
 This code is to measure the density of microtubules in a stack of TIFFs.
 Microtubules are first segmented in Amira and then converted to TIFFs using a FIJI macro.
 Finally, Igor will work out the volume of the microtubules as a density of the volume in which they are contained.

 1. Segmentation is first done in Amira.
 Segmented microtubule labels have the value 2.